khoj-ai/khoj/src/interface/obsidian/README.md

 ### Search
 Click the *Khoj search* icon 🔎 on the [Ribbon](https://help.obsidian.md/User+interface/Workspace/Ribbon) or run *Khoj: Search* from the [Command Palette](https://help.obsidian.md/Plugins/Command+palette)

 *Note: Ensure the khoj server is running in the background before searching.
-Execute `khoj --no-gui` in your terminal if it is not already running*
+Execute `khoj` in your terminal if it is not already running*

 https://user-images.githubusercontent.com/6413477/218801155-cd67e8b4-a770-404a-8179-d6b61caa0f93.mp4